Tomato-000/Black-Scholes-Model/README.md

 ## Project Description

-This project is a Black-Scholes Options Pricing Calculator for European Options, including graphical visualization of the Option Greeks.
+This project is a Black-Scholes Options Pricing model for European Options, including graphical visualization of the Option Greeks.
 It is a web-hosted interactive application, hosted using [Streamlit's](https://streamlit.io) Sharing functionality.

 The project can be found here: [Link to Project](https://blackscholeswithgreeks.streamlit.app)